◆ Our Mission

 ◆ About the PTG Foundation

 The PTG Foundation sponsors scholarships for members of PTG to help them advance their education.
 The scholarship pays for registration at the annual convention and the cost of the last exam necessary to complete their Registered Piano Technician certification.
 If you are interested in applying for a scholarship or seeing a list of past recipients, go to Convention & Exam Scholarships.

 The Piano Technicians Guild Foundation will offer up to 10 Leadership Scholarships each year from 2020 to 2023 to PTG members who hold office in their local PTG chapters as President, Vice President, Secretary, or Treasurer.
 The scholarships provide individual recipients with an exam voucher to cover the applicant's choice of either the PTG Technical Exam or the PTG Tuning exam to be used at any exam site.
-Leadership Scholarship
+Leadership Scholarships

 The PTG Foundation publishes books related to piano technology, including "The Art of Tuning" by Claude Montal (translated by Fred Sturm, RPT), "The Piano Action Handbook" by Randi Potter, RPT, "A History of Midwest Piano Manufacturing" by Jack Greenfield, RPT, "New Techniques for Superior Aural Tuning" by Virgil Smith, RPT, and "Longitudinal Modes in Piano Strings" by Jim Ellis, RPT.
 These books are available in the PTG Store and sales of these items benefit the PTG Foundation. online store